letrongtriet/ElementTest/README.md

 Edit or change content of `input.txt` file for changing the config file

 ## Secondly
-For running the command line tools, please follow below:
+Navigate to this project root folder (looking like `../ElementTest`)

-swift
+For running the command line tools, please follow below
 ```
 swift run ElementTest 'HH:mm'
 ```